 - Schedule TV/leisure time.

-- Talk over calendar and schedule with your partner.
+- Discuss calendars and schedules with your partner.

 Fitness is a Public Policy Issue